Google Cloud DDoS Protection – Armor & Shield

 • supports Image Classification and Reduction, where the image is handled using its base64 encoded version

-• supports storage classification with scans on data stored in Cloud Storage, Datastore, and BigQuery
+• supports storage classification with scans on data stored in Cloud Storage, BigQuery, Datastore, and Cloud SQL

 • supports scanning of binary, text, image, Microsoft Word, PDF, and Apache Avro files

-• supports Templates help decouple configuration information from the implementation of the requests and manage large scale rollouts
+• supports Templates to decouple configuration from implementation and manage large-scale rollouts

 Security Command Center – SCC